River Works station: Proposed changes

 The land east of the station was formerly home to General Electric's Gear Plant, which closed in 2011.
 Four years prior to the closure, the city upzoned the 77 acre site to allow buildings up to 20 stories high in hopes of attracting new commercial development.
 In July 2014, a developer reached an agreement with GE to buy 65.5 acres of the site.
 The developer, Charles Patsios, indicated that he planned to leave an easement for public access to the station.

 Patsios bought the site in October 2014 and opened discussions with MBTA officials about opening River Works station for public use.
 GE granted the required easement after Patsios purchased the property.
 He intended to rename the station "Lynnport".
 To open the station to the public, it would have to be made accessible, with high-level platforms constructed and the tracks relocated.
 The state was hesitant to pay for such upgrades without proven ridership, and GE would require security considerations before approving the public opening.

 The station was proposed in 2016 to be opened only to residents of the planned development, rather than to the public at large.
 However, under a tentative agreement that the developer reached with the Massachusetts Department of Transportation in February 2017, the rebuilt station would be open to all riders.
 The full agreement was signed in May 2017, although the development project had not been financed.
 Under the agreement, the developer would pay for new platforms, 80 parking spaces, and a bus station.
+In 2024, the city received a $561,000 federal grant for planning of the new station.

 Proposals to extend the Blue Line of the MBTA subway to Lynn have considered the possibility of a stop in West Lynn.
 The 1945 Coolidge Commission report recommended an extension over the BRB&L route, with a West Lynn station at Commercial Street.
 More recent proposals have considered using either the Eastern Route or the BRB&L alignment, with a possible station at River Works.